-As well as writing, editing and proofreading text for galleries, museums and heritage sites, I also have experience planning interpretation and working closely with 2D and 3D designers to create a coherent, accessible and memorable visitor experience.
+As well as writing, editing and proofreading text for galleries, museums and heritage sites, I also have experience of planning interpretation and working closely with 2D and 3D designers to create a coherent, accessible and memorable visitor experience.

 writing, Editing & Proofreading